campfireunion/VRKeys/Assets/VRKeys/README.md

 * Special @ and .com keys
 * Easy input validation, info, and confirmation messages
 * Ability to enable/disable input while validating or submitting
-* Alternate keyboards for i18n (AZERTY layout for French included)
+* Alternate keyboard layouts for i18n (Dvorak & Azerty for French included)
 * Demo scene shows how to integrate into your own projects

 ### Requirements